Jat Muslim: Demographics

 Mahommedan Jat cultivators.
 Wife:—with izār, kurta, and orhni or chadar; husband:—with majba, chadar, and joridar pagri.
 “India,” Encyclopædia Britannica (11th ed.), 1911.

+Along the Indus, where most Muslim Jats live, 'Jat' identity was more fluid in the 19th century.
+In the colonial period West Punjab and NWFP, 'Jat' was more of a socioeconomic title associated with farmers, rather than a strict ethnic or caste identity.
+A powerful Punjabi Jat family could eventually become known as 'Rajput' instead.
+Similarly, in Sindh and Makran, Jats were usually peasants or dromedary-men.

+Some Muslim Jats, especially those living in and around Majha Punjab, belong to clans which are also found among Sikh and Hindu Jats in India.
+For example, the Chatthas, Gondals, Sandhus, and Waraich.

 British Punjab

 As per the 1921 census, 47.3% of the Jats followed Islam in British Punjab, as compared to 33% who were Sikhs and 19% who were Hindus.
 In the 1931 census, the total Muslim Jat population was 2,941,395 (out of British Punjab's total population of 28,490,857).

+The former Punjab Province of British India extended beyond the borders of present-day Punjab in both Pakistan and India, encompassing regions that are now parts of the modern-day Indian states of Haryana, Himachal Pradesh, Delhi, Chandigarh and Jammu and Kashmir, in addition to today's Punjab.

 Pakistan and India

+In modern times, Pakistani Jat maintain clan identity through the biradri system, and it plays an important role in politics in the country.
+This system is also influential among British Pakistani Jats.

 In 1988, Sukhbir Singh estimated the total Muslim Jat population to be around 13 million in Pakistan and 240,000 in India.
 He extrapolated these numbers from older British censuses, and factored in the natural population growth in both countries.
 In terms of percentages by religious affiliation, Sukhbir Singh also wrote that Jat Muslims form the largest subgroup, amounting to 42% of all Jats in the Indian subcontinent, followed by Hindus (33%) and Sikhs (25%).

 In 2009, the Pakistani Jat population was estimated to be roughly 21 million.
 The Jats, together with Rajputs and Gujjars, are the dominant Punjabi Muslim communities settled across eastern Pakistan.